9001/copyparty/README.md

 note that since up2k has to read the file twice, `[🎈 bup]` can be up to 2x faster in extreme cases (if your internet connection is faster than the read-speed of your HDD)

 up2k has saved a few uploads from becoming corrupted in-transfer already; caught an android phone on wifi redhanded in wireshark with a bitflip, however bup with https would *probably* have noticed as well (thanks to tls also functioning as an integrity check)

+## file manager

+if you have the required permissions, you can cut/paste, rename, and delete files/folders

+you can move files across browser tabs (cut in one tab, paste in another)

 ## markdown viewer